observablehq/framework/docs/config.md

 ## style

-The path to a custom stylesheet.
+The path to a custom stylesheet, relative to the source root.
 This option takes precedence over [themes](#theme) (if any), providing more control by allowing you to remove or alter the default stylesheet and define a custom theme.

 The custom stylesheet should typically import the `"observablehq:default.css"` to build on the default styles.
 You can also import any of the built-in themes.
 For example, to create a stylesheet that builds up on the *light* theme, create a `custom-style.css` file in the `docs` folder, then set the **style** option to `"custom-style.css"`: